edamontology/edam-browser/paper.md

 BioPortal provides a custom suggestion and bug report mechanism that lets users provide feedback on the contents of the ontology.
 However, this mechanism, being generic to all ontologies, is not deeply integrated with the development forge used by each of them.
 OLS, on the other hand, provides only the possibility to contact the authors through email.

-##### Criteria 6 "Use edited version of EDAM "
+##### Criteria 6 "Use custom version of EDAM"

-Beyond the regular official releases of the EDAM ontology, the "in-developement" version can't be browsed with BioPortal nor OLS without a manual and public submission.
+Beyond the regular official releases of the EDAM ontology, the "in-developement" version cannot be browsed with BioPortal nor OLS without a manual and public submission.
 The publication of submitted releases is usually processed within a few hours.

 ##### Criteria 7 "Local installation"